In this document:

 - Define a new appointment type and name it Company Photo Sessions

-- Set the duration to 20 minutes
+- Duration to 20 minutes

-- Set the availability to 4pm-8pm on Saturdays
+- Availability to 4pm-8pm on Saturdays

 Both the booking window and the availability window can be left open-ended at either end.
 For example, above we set the booking window start time, but didn’t set an end time.
 The booking won’t begin until noon on December 4, 2019, but then will continue indefinitely into the future.
 In this case, there’s also an availability window, so no appointments will be available to be booked after the party is over.